-The Golem: Talmudic Legend of a Clay Beast Created to Protect the Jews
+Golem: A Legendary Clay Beast Created to Protect Jewish People

 The word ‘golem’ is said to appear once in the Bible (Psalms 139:16), and means ‘shapeless mass’ or ‘unfinished substance’ in Hebrew.
 According to a Talmudic legend, Adam was a golem for the first 12 hours of his existence, indicating that he was a body without a soul.
 In another legend, the prophet Jeremiah is said to have made a golem.
 Some believe these legends regarding the creation of golems are merely symbolic in nature, and may refer to a person’s spiritual awakening.

-A Rabbi creates a golem ( Wikimedia Commons )
+A Rabbi creates a golem. ( Public Domain )

-There are others who interpret the stories of the golem literally, and believe that it is possible to create such creatures .
-In the Sefer Yetzirah (meaning ‘Book of Creation / Formation’), there are instructions pertaining the creation of golems, and several rabbinic commentaries on this book have provided different explanations as to how these directions should be carried out.
-In most versions, the golem is first formed into the shape of resembling a human being.
+There are others who interpret the stories of the golem literally and believe that it is possible to create such creatures .
+In the Sefer Yetzirah (meaning ‘Book of Creation / Formation’), there are instructions explaining the creation of golems.
+Several rabbinic commentaries on this book have provided different explanations about how these directions should be carried out.
+In most versions, the golem is first formed into a shape resembling a human being.

 - Homunculus: The Alchemical Creation of Little People with Great Powers